 by Hillete Warner

-Global Innovators is a 10-part intercultural series that celebrates the remarkable work of social innovators from outside the English-speaking world.
+Global Innovators is a nine-part intercultural series that celebrates the remarkable work of social innovators from outside the English-speaking world.
 Twice a month, we will be profiling inspiring grassroots leaders from across three broad cultural clusters: change enthusiasts from Italy, France and the Spanish-speaking world.
 The series, inspired by the multilingual editions of the Enabling City toolkit, will focus on a rich variety of themes that explore 'enabling' frameworks for participatory social change.

 Enabling City: Filippo, your background is truly international.
 Tell us a little about yourself.

 Filippo Bozotti: I am Italian-born but have lived all over the world: I grew up in France and Switzerland, went to school in Boston and lived in New York for seven years, where I was a documentary filmmaker.
 In 2010, I moved to Sierra Leone to start Tribewanted's second sustainable community in John Obey Beach and have just recently moved back to Italy to start our third Tribewanted community in Monestevole, Umbria.

 EC: Can you tell us more about Tribewanted and how it works?